AdminUI/adminui-address/readme.md

 This package uses Laravel HTTP class to get results from getaddress.io

-The package does come with a Countries migration and seed.<br>
+The package does come with a Countries migration and seed and also a US State Migration and seed.<br>
+The Country table contains a few extra fields, iso codes, postcode requirement, dial code and status.<br>
+If the status is 0 it will not be selectable, hence restricting certain countries if need be.<br>
+If postcode is 1 the postcode field will be required.

 Please run :

     php artisan vendor:publish --tag adminui-address
     php artisan migrate
-    php db:seed --class=AdminUI\AdminUIAddress\Database\Seeds\DatabaseSeeder
+    php db:seed --class=AdminUI\\AdminUIAddress\\Database\\Seeds\\DatabaseSeeder

-Once done you will need to update the config file 'adminui-address' or add the following variables to the .env file:
+Once done you will need to update the config file 'adminuiaddress' or add the following variables to the .env file:

     AUI_ADDRESS_APIKEY=""
     AUI_ADDRESS_ADMINKEY=""
     AUI_ADDRESS_CACHETIME=""
     AUI_ADDRESS_LNG=""
     AUI_ADDRESS_LAT=""
+    AUI_UNIT="M"

 The address component has been moved to your views/components folder.<br>
+And its JS for the blade component to public/vendor/adminui/address-block.js<br/>
 It can be easily called using

     @addressBlock()